Sage has been celebrating the Wheel of the Year for 25+ years, and being a holiday junkie, she just can't get enough of the sabbats!

 What you’re left with are the parts you don’t need: the core, the stem, the seeds.

 Think About Those Things From Your Past Situation That You Don’t Need Anymore

-It might be the obsessive feelings for an ex, the lingering grief over a death, fear or anger that continues to plague you today from past abuse.
+It might be the obsessive feelings for an ex, the lingering grief over a death, fear, or anger that continues to plague you today.
 Envision the energy of all those feelings going into that apple core as you chant:

 What’s done is done

 what’s gone is gone

 dissolve and transform